DengmengLiu/3D-Macro-Supermarket-Floorplan-Planner/README.md

 3. Adjust grid cell size using the slider (from 0.1m to 10m)
 4. Toggle "Snap to Grid" to enable/disable automatic alignment to grid lines

+## Unique Features

+### Top-Down View Toggle

+The planner includes a convenient top-down view toggle that helps you see your layout from a bird's-eye perspective:

+1. Click the **View Toggle** button in the top-right corner of the screen
+2. The camera will smoothly transition between the perspective view and top-down view
+3. Use top-down view for precise placement and overall layout planning
+4. Return to perspective view for a more realistic visualization of your store

+### Adjustable Grid Density

+Fine-tune your layout precision with the adjustable grid system:

+1. Use the **+** and **-** keys to quickly increase or decrease grid density
+2. Choose from preset grid sizes (small, medium, large) in the Settings panel
+3. Finer grids (higher density) allow for more precise component placement
+4. Coarser grids (lower density) are better for rapid layout creation

+### Zone Mapping System

+Organize your store layout with color-coded zones:

+1. Access the **Zones** tab in the side menu
+2. Create zones by selecting a zone type and drawing on the floor
+3. Customize zone colors and names to represent different store areas (Produce, Dairy, etc.)
+4. Toggle zone visibility to focus on different aspects of your layout
+5. Use zones to visualize traffic flow and ensure optimal product placement

 For additional help or to report issues, please contact the development team.